actions-workshop/actions-workshop/docs/005-deployment-azure-issue-ops.md

 </details>

-The new job performs the following:
+The new job performs the following tasks:

-- Targets an environment called `staging` - this makes it easier to get an overview of what is deployed where, and have a link to the target right in GitHub.
+- Targets an environment named `staging`.
+This approach simplifies the process of understanding what is deployed and where.
+It also provides a direct link to the target within GitHub.
-- Determines the URL of the environment for this by examining the outputs of the `Deploy resources` step, which in turn is reading the output parameter of the Bicep file.
+- Determines the URL of the environment by examining the outputs from the `Deploy resources` step.
+This step reads the output parameter of the Bicep file.
-- Checks out the code to get access to the Infrastructure as Code files.
+- Checks out the code to access the Infrastructure as Code files.
-- Logs into Azure using the provided Secrets from your organization.
+- Logs into Azure using the provided secrets from your organization.
-- Invokes the `azure/arm-deploy` Action to deploy the application to Azure, passing in main template and additional parameters including the `appName` that you provided as Action Variable.
+- Invokes the `azure/arm-deploy` action to deploy the application to Azure.
+This is done by passing in the main template and additional parameters, including the `appName` you provided as an Actions variable.

-Check in the file - this should trigger the workflow to run.
+Commit the file changes to trigger the workflow to run.

-### 2.4 Navigating to the Environment
+### 2.4 Navigate to the staging environment

-1. Once the workflow run completes, you should see a link in the **Deploy to staging** job in the visualizer:
+1. After the workflow run completes, you should see a link in the **Deploy to Staging** job in the workflow visualization graph:

     ![Deployment success](images/005/deploy-success.png)

-1. Click on the link to open the application running in Azure!
+2. Click on the link to open the application running in Azure!

     ![Running app](images/005/running-app.png)

-## 3 - Configuring an Approval on the Environment
+## 3 - Set up required approval for the staging environment

-Now that the deployment is working, you may want to enforce a manual approval.
+Now that the deployment is functioning, you might want to introduce a manual approval process.

-1. Navigate to the GitHub repo and click on **Settings**.
-Click on **Environments** and then click `staging`:
+1. Navigate to your repository **Settings**, then click on **Environments**, then select **staging**:

     ![Configure staging](images/005/click-env.png)

-1. Ensure that **Required reviewers** is selected and add yourself as a reviewer.
+2. Ensure the **Required reviewers** option is selected, and add yourself as a reviewer.
-1. Click **Save protection rules** to save your changes:
+3. Click **Save protection rules** to confirm your changes:

     ![Configure staging](images/005/approvers.png)

-1. (Optional) You can also see the other environment options such as **Wait timers** and **Deployment branches** that let you specify which branches can be deployed to this environment.
+4. (Optional) Explore other environment options such as **Wait timers** and **Deployment branches**.
+The latter setting allows you to specify which branches can deploy to this environment.
-1. The next time you push code, the workflow will pause on the **Deploy to Staging** job to wait for approval before executing the job steps.
+5. The next time you push code, the workflow will pause at the **Deploy to Staging** job and wait for manual approval before executing the subsequent job steps.

 ## Conclusion

-In this lab you have learned how to:
+In this lab, you have learned how to:

-- 👏 Use Action [Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and [Variables](https://docs.github.com/en/actions/learn-github-actions/variables) to store sensitive information and / or configuration values as well as their scopes
+- 👏 Utilize [Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and [Actions variables](https://docs.github.com/en/actions/learn-github-actions/variables) to store sensitive information and/or configuration values, and understand their scopes.
-- 👏 Use Infrastructre as Code to make deployments a breeze
+- 👏 Employ Infrastructure as Code to simplify deployments.
-- 👏 Use actions to login and deploy to Azure
+- 👏 Use Actions to log into and deploy applications to Azure.
-- 👏 Create an environment and configure approvers for good deployment pracitces
+- 👏 Set up an environment and designate approvers for best deployment practices.

-That also concludes this workshop.
-We hope you enjoyed it and learned something new!
+This marks the conclusion of our workshop.
+We hope you found it enlightening and had a ton of fun along the way!